-- assumptions about future events (for example, future rates of inflation and future retirement rates) which have been communicated to us as the Board's best estimate of these events; and - information obtained from the Ontario Ministry of Labour and other published data on negotiated wage settlements in the 2009/2010 to the 2011/2012 school years.
+- membership data provided by the Ontario Teachers' Pension Plan Board as at December 31, 2009; - methods prescribed by Section 4100 of the Canadian Institute of Chartered Accountants' Handbook for pension plan financial statements; - real and nominal interest rates on long-term Canada bonds at the end of 2010; - assumptions about future events (for example, future rates of inflation and future retirement rates) which have been communicated to us as the Board's best estimate of these events; and - information obtained from the Ontario Ministry of Labour and other published data on negotiated wage settlements in the 2010/2011 and the 2011/2012 school years.

-The objective of the financial statements is to fairly present the financial position of the Plan on December 31, 2009 as a going concern.
+The objective of the financial statements is to fairly present the financial position of the Plan on December 31, 2010 as a going concern.
 This is different from the statutory valuation (the actuarial valuation required by the Pension Benefits Act (Ontario)), which establishes a prudent level for future contributions.

-While the actuarial assumptions used to estimate liabilities for the Plan's financial statements represent the Board's best estimate of future events and market conditions at the end of 2009, and while in our opinion these assumptions are reasonable, the Plan's future experience will inevitably differ, perhaps significantly, from the actuarial assumptions.
+While the actuarial assumptions used to estimate liabilities for the Plan's financial statements represent the Board's best estimate of future events and market conditions at the end of 2010, and while in our opinion these assumptions are reasonable, the Plan's future experience will inevitably differ, perhaps significantly, from the actuarial assumptions.
 Any differences between the actuarial assumptions and future experience will emerge as gains or losses in future valuations, and will affect the financial position of the Plan, and the contributions required to fund it, at that time.